Mana Iwabuchi: Arsenal

+On 14 June 2023, Arsenal confirmed that Iwabuchi will leave the club following the expiry of her contract.

 Tottenham Hotspur (Loan)

-Iwabuchi joined Arsenal's north London rival Tottenham Hotspur on loan until the end of the season in January 2023 after limited game-time with Arsenal which saw her made just three appearances in the league.
-She made her debut for the club on 25 January 2023 in a 3-1 loss to Chelsea in the FA WSL Cup quarter-finals.She scored her first goal for the club in a win 5-0 over London City Lionesses in the FA Cup fourth round on 29 January 2023.
+Iwabuchi joined Arsenal's north London rival Tottenham Hotspur on loan until the end of the season in January 2023 after limited game-time with Arsenal.
+She made three appearances in the league.
+She made her debut for the club on 25 January 2023 in a 3–1 loss to Chelsea in the FA WSL Cup quarter-finals.
+She scored her first goal for the club in a win 5–0 over London City Lionesses in the FA Cup fourth round on 29 January 2023.

 International career

 Youth

 Iwabuchi began her international career in 2008 when she was selected onto the Japan U-17 national team at the age of 15, and participated in the 2008 U-17 World Cup in New Zealand.
 The team was defeated in the quarterfinals but a series of outstanding performances saw Iwabuchi named winner of the adidas Golden Ball as the tournament's best player.
-The award doubly significant as it was the first time a Japanese player, male or female, had picked up the prestigious MVP award in a FIFA competition.
+It was the first time a Japanese player, male or female, had picked up the prestigious MVP award in a FIFA competition.
 A French team coach hailed her as a "future star of women's football."

-The following year, Iwabuchi participated in the 2009 AFC U-19 Women's Championship where she led the Young Nadeshiko to their second crown at this level.
+Iwabuchi participated in the 2009 AFC U-19 Women's Championship where she led the Young Nadeshiko to their second crown at this level.
 Several decisive strikes, including a late winner in the final against Korea Republic, and the only goal of the semi-final against DPR Korea, saw her finish as the tournament's joint top scorer with four goals and recipient of the MVP award yet again.

 As a result, Iwabuchi was awarded the Asian Young Footballer of the Year by the Asian Football Confederation in 2008 and 2009.
 Despite not yet having made an appearance for the senior national team, Iwabuchi was also nominated for the FIFA World Player of the Year award (which would later become the FIFA Ballon D'or) in 2009.
 She was the fourth Japanese player in history and first female player to be nominated for this award.

-The 2010 FIFA U-20 Women's World Cup in Germany did not prove as successful as New Zealand 2008, with Japan somewhat unluckily eliminated in the group stage.
-Iwabuchi though again demonstrated her ability to score key goals, grabbing a long-range equaliser in their 3–3 draw against Mexico.
+The Japanese team was not as successful at 2010 FIFA U-20 Women's World Cup in Germany, facing elimination in the group stage.
+However, Iwabuchi demonstrated her ability to score key goals, grabbing a long-range equaliser in their 3–3 draw against Mexico.
 Despite Japan failing to progress further in the tournament, Iwabuchi was among the shortlist of ten candidates for the adidas Golden Ball at Germany 2010.